gacela-project/gacela/README.md

 ## Gacela helps you build modular applications

-> **VISION**: Simplify the communication of your different modules in your web application.
+**VISION**: Simplify the communication of your different modules in your web application.

->
-> **MISSION**: Normalize the entry point and main responsibilities of a module, without interfering with your domain-business logic.
+**MISSION**: Normalize the entry point of a module, without interfering with your domain-business logic.

 Splitting your project into different modules help in terms of maintainability and scalability.
 It encourages your modules to interact with each other in a unified way by following these rules: